syncthing/docs/specs/bep-v1.rst

 When the compression field is **LZ4**, the message consists of a four byte integer describing the uncompressed message length followed by a single LZ4 block.
-After decompressing the LZ4 block it should be interpreted as a protocol buffer message just a in the uncompressed case.
+After decompressing the LZ4 block it should be interpreted as a protocol buffer message just as in the uncompressed case.

 Message Subtypes
 ----------------